 How to measure the No Load Current

-In order to measure the No Load Current of a brushless motor, there are a few tools required.
+To measure the No Load Current of a brushless motor, there are a few tools required.
 In this method, we are using the ESC connected to the motor in order to spin up the motor.
 This method does provide an accurate result, however it does include the current that is being consumed by the ESC.
-Speed Controls built in today’s age are quite efficient and should have a negligible effect on the results
+Speed Controls built in today’s age are quite efficient and will have a negligible effect on the results.

 The tools required consist of:

 - Multimeter capable of minimum 10A.

 - Electronic Speed Control (ESC) with Radio System